dehsgr/node-red-contrib-evohome/README.md

 `{ id: "1234567", name: "bedroom", currentTemperature: 22, targetTemperature: 22 }`

 ## Evohome Control
 Evohome Control makes it possible to set the setpoint per thermostat.
-It offers 3 ways to do so:
+It offers 4 ways to do so:
 - only provide the zone id will make the thermostat revert back to the schedule.
 - zone id and temperature will set the temperature until next schedule.
 - zone id, temperature and time will set a temporary setpoint until the given time, then revert back to the schedule.
+- zone id, temperature and permanent-flag will set the temperature permanently.

 This might look like:

 `{ id: "1234567", temperature: 22, endtime: "22:00:00" }`
+or
+`{ id: "1234567", temperature: 22, permanent: true }`